 Tip #2: Make Profit a Priority

-Most business owners consider their profit to be simply the amount “leftover” each month after all other expense are paid.
+Most business owners consider their profit to be simply the amount “leftover” each month after all other expenses are paid.
 If that’s what you’re doing, you’re going about it all wrong!
 Jason mentions the book Profit First which explains an accounting method for making sure your business is highly and permanently profitable by setting aside profit before paying other expenses.

 Tip #3: Regular Review of Financials

 When you’re going over financials, the Income Statement is the #1 document you need to be reviewing regularly.
 Jason says this is the statement that’s going to give an accurate account of your agency’s financial health.
-It essentially takes your more detailed line items and lumps them together into larger categories to report gross revenue, expenses and profit.
+It essentially takes your more detailed line items and lumps them together into larger categories to report gross revenue, expenses, and profit.

 Tip #4: Build Cash Reserves

 There is no magic number for how much an agency should have in reserve – it all depends on the risk comfort of the owner.
 However, a good rule of thumb is to keep 3 months of expenses in a savings account.
 This saves potential headaches and fears, and can also help float your cash flow if needed.